projectinnovatenewark/csx2/workshops/extra/learning_the_io_devices.md

 <!-- FIXME: insert image -->

+<div align=center><h3>Using the Buzzer</h3></div>

 Now you can execute the Python program just as you had done earlier.
 The buzzer should go off for half a second at a time.
 After testing, quit out of the program with "control + c" and move on to the next section after disconnecting the components.